IHE/ITI.MHD/input/pagecontent/4_grouping.md

-Considerations when applications group MHD actors with other IHE actors
+Considerations when applications group MHD actors with other IHE actors.

 #### MHD Actor grouped with XDS infrastructure